 Chemotherapy for pancreatic cancer

 Chemotherapy uses anti cancer (or cytotoxic) drugs to destroy cancer cells.
 You may have chemotherapy after pancreatic surgery.
-If the cancer was totally removed, the chemotherapy can lower the risk of cancer coming back in the future.
+If the cancer was totally removed, the chemotherapy can lower the risk of cancer coming back.
+This is called adjuvant chemotherapy.
 If it wasn't possible to remove all the cancer, chemotherapy may help to shrink what was left behind.
+The most common chemotherapy drugs doctors use are gemcitabine or fluorouracil.

 You may have chemotherapy combined with radiotherapy for locally advanced pancreatic cancer.
 This may help shrink or slow the cancer down.
 For a few people, this treatment may shrink the cancer enough to make surgery possible.
 You may have this as part of a clinical trial as doctors are still looking at the best way of giving this treatment.